Understanding Heroku Postgres Log Statements and Common Errors

 Besides seeing system-level Postgres activity, these logs are also useful for understanding your application’s use of Postgres and for diagnosing common errors.
 This article lists common log statements, their purpose, and any action that should be taken.

-Queries taking longer than 50ms (or 2 seconds on Postgres 9.2+, where pg_stat_statements becomes available as a better alternative) are logged so they can be identified and optimized.
-Although small numbers of these long-running queries will not adversely effect application performance, a large quantity may.
+Queries taking longer than 2 seconds are logged so they can be identified and optimized.
+Although small numbers of these long-running queries will not adversely affect application performance, a large quantity may.

-Ideally, frequently used queries should be optimized to require < 10ms to execute.
+Ideally, frequently used queries should be optimized to require less than 10 ms to execute.
 Queries are typically optimized by adding indexes to avoid sequential scans of the database.
 Use EXPLAIN to diagnose queries.

 2012-11-01T17:41:42+00:00 app[postgres]: [15521-1] [CHARCOAL] LOG: checkpoint starting: time 2012-11-01T17:41:43+00:00 app[postgres]: [15522-1] [CHARCOAL] LOG: checkpoint complete: wrote 6 buffers (0.0%); 0 transaction log file(s) added, 0 rem...